4dn-dcic/tibanna/docs/execution_json.rst

 :availability_zone:
       - specify availability zone (by default, availability zone is randomly selected within region by AWS)
       - e.g. ``us-east-1a``
       - optional (no default)

+:security_group:
+      - specify security group.
+This feature may be useful to launch an instance to a specific VPC.
+      - e.g. ``sg-00151073fdf57305f``
+      - optional (no default)

+:subnet:
+      - specify subnet ID.
+This feature may be useful to launch an instance to a specific VPC.
+If you don't have default VPC, subnet must be specified.
+      - e.g. ``subnet-efb1b3c4``
+      - optional (no default)